aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/findoptions/_index.md

 ### getRegexKey() {#getRegexKey--}

+<b>@deprecated.</b> Please use the 'regexKey' property instead.
 Indicates whether the searched key is regex.
 If true the searched key will be taken as regex and parsed.
 Otherwise the key will be parsed according to the rules in ms excel.

 ```javascript
 getRegexKey() : boolean;